relatedcode/Messenger/README.md

 **6.,** You need to register your app at Facebook. https://developers.facebook.com/apps<br>

-More info about how to configure Facebook: https://developers.facebook.com/docs/ios/getting-started
+More info about how to configure [Facebook](https://developers.facebook.com/docs/ios/getting-started).

 **7.,** You need to use your own Parse account.
 To get your Parse account click here: